hyl3rid/blog/data/blog/veggierice.md

 ⦁ Let it cook until the water evaporates.
 ⦁ Once the rice is cooked, turn off the heat and sit for about 5 minutes.
 ⦁ Fluff the rice to prevent it from sticking.
-⦁ In a large pot, heat oil.
+⦁ In a large pot, heat sesame oil.
 ⦁ Add chopped onions and sauté for a minute or two until they turn translucent.
 ⦁ Add minced garlic plus ginger and cook until it is fragrant.
 ⦁ Add carrots, broccoli and cook for a minute or two.
-Then add the green peas and zucchini.
-⦁ Continue by including the mushrooms and cook for 5 minutes.
+⦁ Then add the zucchini, mushrooms and cook for 5 minutes.
+⦁ Lower the heat and add 2 tbsp of soy sauce.
+Mix the vegetables.
-⦁ Add into the vegetables in the pan the Jasmine Rice.
-Then include the roasted cashews and add 2 tbsp of soy sauce, mix throughly until the ingredients are evenly distributed.
+⦁ Right away include into the vegetables in the pan the jasmine rice.
+Then include the roasted cashews and mix throughly until the ingredients are evenly distributed.
 ⦁ Fluff the rice and garnish with freshly chopped green onions and sesame seeds.
 Enjoy.